Help to resolve small business disputes

 On this page

-Which types of disputes can the VSBC help resolve?
+Which types of disputes can the Victorian Small Business Commission help resolve?

-As well as providing commercial tenants and landlords with fast access to mediation to resolve rent disputes, we’re also here to help with a range of small business disputes that might arise during the coronavirus (COVID-19) pandemic.
+As well as providing small business tenants and landlords with access to mediation to resolve disputes over rent relief and retail leasing matters (for example a landlord not fixing a leaky roof), we’re also here to help with a range of small business disputes that might come up as a result of coronavirus (COVID-19).

 These include disputes relating to: